recoil-group/deadline-insitux-core-scripts/docs/making-mods/scripting/api.md

 map.set_map("shipment") -- changes the map immediately, kills all players map.set_preset("shipment") -- changes the preset. available presets are in config.lighting_presets

-local voted_map = map.run_vote() -- runs a vote for a random map. returns a game config for that map map.set_map_from_config(config.maps.MAP_CONFIGURATION[voted_map]); -- sets the map, gamemode, and time from a config
+-- run_vote uses config.maps.MAP_CONFIGURATION.
+You can add custom entries there local voted_map = map.run_vote() -- runs a vote for a random map. returns a game config for that map map.set_map_from_config(config.maps.MAP_CONFIGURATION[voted_map]); -- sets the map, gamemode, and time from a config

+-- can also just do this
+map.set_map_from_config(config.maps.MAP_CONFIGURATION.shipment_01)

 map.set_time(10) -- sets the time 10AM (not including sharedvars.sv_time_offset)
 sharedvars.sv_time_offset = 10 -- moves the time by 10 hours